mtibben/php-classname-fixer/README.md

 It can be used to convert code to use [PHP namespaces](http://php.net/manual/en/language.namespaces.php) or rename classes.

-Note: `php-classname-fixer` uses regexes to rewrite code.
-For that reason, it is assumed that files use the [PSR-2](http://www.php-fig.org/psr/psr-2/) code style.
-It is recommended that your code has been formatted that way before using this tool.
+You can install it with `go install github.com/mtibben/php-classname-fixer`.

 ## How it works

 `php-classname-fixer` searches a directory for php files.
 It builds a map of classnames, then determines the implied PSR-0 classname from the location of the files.
-It then renames classes to use the implied PSR-0 class name.
+It then rewrites the classname and other PHP code to use the implied PSR-0 class name.

-So for example, if I have a class called `MyClass.php`
+So for example, if I have a PHP class file called `MyClass.php`
 ```php
 class OldVendor_OldNamespace_MyClass {
     public function getDate() {